kkarsten62/QMapShack.AppImage/README.md

 		cp -r ~/.config/QLandkarte ~/.config/QLandkarte.bak

 * The Docker daemon binds to a Unix socket instead of a TCP port.
 By default that Unix socket is owned by the user `root` and other users can only access it using `sudo`.
 The Docker daemon always runs as the `root` user.
 So please be carefull in using with root access rights (sudo).
 See [here](https://docs.docker.com/engine/install/linux-postinstall/) for more details.
-## Using a ready to go one-click QMapshack.AppImage
+## Using a ready to go one-click QMapShack.AppImage
 If you prefer to use an already build QMapshack.AppImage executable file based on one of the latest development commits you can download it from here.
 ### [Download on Wiki](https://github.com/kkarsten62/QMapShack.AppImage/wiki)
 Choose one of the existing executable downloads which fits best to your Linux distribution.
 No further installation is required.
 One click and QMapShack should start.